-Microsoft networking issues take down Outlook and Teams
+Microsoft Resolves Networking Issues That Caused Cloud Outages

-Microsoft experienced widespread problems with its online services, including Outlook and Teams, that it attributed to networking issues.
+(Bloomberg) — Microsoft Corp. has resolved widespread problems with its online services, including Outlook and Teams, that it attributed to networking issues.

 Customers reported difficulties across multiple regions starting at 7:05 a.m. in London in accessing Microsoft 365 services, including email and videoconferencing tools, the company said in a statement.
 SharePoint Online, OneDrive for Business and Microsoft Graph were also affected.